CodeCraftsman-6/VOC_WEB_DEV/README.md

 - Responsive landing page
 - Form validation
-- Navigation bar (add as per your project)
+- Navigation bar

 ## 📌 Acknowledgment

+This project was developed as part of a **practice-based learning task** under the **Vault of Code Web Development NC Batch**.
+No direct mentorship or guidance was provided—only task outlines were given.
+All design, logic, and implementation decisions were made independently as part of a self-learning process.

-This is a practice project under the **Vault of Code Internship Program (NC Batch)**.
+> ⚠️ Note: This was not a formal internship with structured mentorship.
+It was a practice assignment under the Vault of Code NC (No-Cost) initiative.
-The base structure or guidance was provided by the mentors.
-This code was written by me for learning purposes.